-Either way, the easiest sell for us is going to be a relatively easy activity for you that can deliver a relatively high amount of value for the client.
+Either way, the easiest sell for us will be a relatively easy activity for you to deliver a relatively high amount of value for the client.

 1.1.
 Exit Intent Pop-ups

-One of the highest-value and easiest-to-implement tactics you can help your clients with are exit-intent pop-ups.
+Installing and configuring an exit-intent pop-up is one of the highest-value and easiest-to-implement tactics you can help your clients with.
 They can set up very fast and provide a tangible bump in a key metric (traffic –> lead conversion %) that can allow you to charge based on value and capture a high hourly rate.

-There are quite a few tools that offer this but if you don’t have any you already like, we’d suggest you take a look at OptinMonster.
+There are quite a few tools that offer this, but if you don’t have any you already like, we’d suggest you look at OptinMonster.
 They’re straightforward to set up, you can get started with them for free, and if this is a new skill for you, they keep the “learning overhead” low to get the ball rolling.

 1.2 Abandoned Cart Automation

 Abandoned cart automation is another great quick win.
-We’ve got the feature built directly into our platform for Shopify and WooCommerce so it can be a very natural onboarding point to bring clients on underneath your partner account.
+We’ve got the feature built directly into our platform for Shopify and WooCommerce, so it can be a very natural onboarding point to bring clients underneath your partner account.

 This is another one of those “high return, low effort” activities where you can fairly easily boost someone’s cart conversation ratio, or in a larger sense their lead –> customer ratio with a simple abandoned cart sequence if they don’t have one already set up.

-We’d suggest not targeting clients who already have one set up (for now) because we’re looking to get fast, low effort results to get your foot in the door here.If they already have one set up, for you to go in and understand it, tweak and optimize will be considerably more labour-intensive than setting one up from scratch.
+We’d suggest not targeting clients who already have one set up (for now) because we’re looking to get fast, low effort results to get your foot in the door here.If they already have one set up, tweak it, and it will be considerably more labor-intensive than setting one up from scratch for you to go in and understand it.
 Diminishing returns will have already kicked in.

 1.3 Other Free Marketing Resources to Develop Quick-Win Skills